 After crossing a forest I cooked a breakfast.
 To my surprise the road in the next pass (1070) was a busy one so I decided to hitch-hike 10 kilometres to Ojdula village, buy some lunch and recharge my phone and batteries.
 It was a good choice as it drove the fears of running out of electricity and food away.

 Unfortunately while having a lunch I found out I lost my spoon again.
 I must have left it at the breakfast point.
 So after hitch-hiking back to the pass, I hided my backpack there and went 4 km to the breakfast spot and back.
 To my surprise the spoon was not there.
 It took me painful 10 minutes to find it.
 Near the pass I spent another hour washing my socks as it was the only chance for them to dry before the rains come on Saturday and Sunday.
 I learned my feet are OK but the boots are smelling after being constantly wet for several days and pass the smell to socks so I washed the inlays too.
-It was 5 pm when I started from the pass having ahead 23 km to the refugiu under Lacauți peak (1777).
+It was 5 pm when I started from the pass heading ahead 23 km to the refugiu under Lacauți peak (1777).
 What seemed in the morning as a short hike turned into a race.

 I wanted to reach the shelter before night rains come.
 It was obvious I would need to walk at night with high probability of meeting bears.
 I called back home I would be hiking in the dark and that I would send notification after reaching the shelter.
 At about 6:30 pm I came to a sign saying the peak is 8-9 hours walk away.
 To that point I had already gone through places where the trail was non-existent and I could hardly see what once probably was a forest path.
 Signs of bear presence were frequent.

 However, even without dinner I mobilized all my power and went as fast as possible.
 Fortunately the road was well-marked, unfortunately it led on forest roads full of fresh mud loggers left behind on workdays.
 The area had no mobile signal coverage.
-At sunset I could see through the clearcuts more open eastern ridges of the Vrancea mountain range with peak of Cristianu (1629).
+At sunset I could see through the clearcuts more open eastern ridges of the Vrancea mountain range with the peak of Cristianu (1629).

 It turned dark and I put my headlamp on.
 At one point I spotted fresh bear tracks.
 It was a big guy going my direction.
 So I continued singing loudly and making noise with jingles praying for God’s protection.
 We met at a poiana (mountain meadow) under Lujerul-Cobert peak (1517).
 The bear was jumping in a grass 150 meters away but when he spotted me, he hided and I could see only his head.
 I continued walking on poiana without paying any attention to him.
 When I passed him and thanked God I am safe, I realized I took the wrong direction.
 I should have turned left immediately after entering poiana actually avoiding passing by the bear.
 So I turned back and went the correct way thinking the bear is still at its spot.
 But he was not.
-He retreated right on my path so when I approached the forest I was surprised when a shadow started moving.
+He retreated right on my path so when I approached the forest I was surprised when a huge shadowy mass started moving.
 I could see the bear running uphill growling loudly.
 I refused to follow the tourist marking sending me in the bear’s direction and continued on the forest road, which later appeared to be the correct way.

 I walked extremely fast, running wherever possible, but not feeling fatigue due to the stress.
 I doped with glucose bar while walking.
 I counted time and kilometres to the shelter, chanted, whistled, looked for bear tracks but nothing happened apart from crazy dogs at Lacauți transmission station that were fortunately behind a fence.
 At about 11 pm I reached the refugiu, thanking God for protection.
 I bet this was a hiking speed record between the pass and the peak.